orbitmines/archive/projects/Project - Indexing existing Abstract Models (2024-2025?).md

 	- [ ] Realized invariances/.../redundancies of particular layers.
 	- [ ] Part of this becomes how do certain fields/perspectives/projects have a view on other projects (partly [[PENDING (2032+?); Sociology, Economics]]).
 A simple example is confusion between programming fields in what the meaning of frontend/backend is. - People's fixation on using a particular word very specifically.
 That sort of thing.
 		- complex/complicated is another example
+		- another is hardware/software distinction (in the sense of superposed languages, this fails a bit).
+This distinction isn't re

 ---